Amar'e Stoudemire: 2011–12: Struggles

 Before the 2011–12 season, the Knicks acquired Tyson Chandler, but released point guard Chauncey Billups via the amnesty clause.
 Early on in the season, Stoudemire struggled without a point guard to distribute the basketball.
 In February 2012, Stoudemire missed four games mourning the death of his older brother, Hazell, who had died in a car accident.
 Later that month, the Eastern Conference All-Stars were announced; Stoudemire was not voted in, nor selected by the coaches to play in the All-Star Game.
 It was the first year since 2006 that he was not selected to the All-Star Game.
 Stoudemire was struggling with efficiency and explosiveness and blamed it on the weight he gained during the NBA lockout and so engaged in a weight loss program, losing 10 pounds in 10 days with a goal to reach 245 pounds.
 The weight loss proved to be beneficial for Stoudemire, as he averaged 18 points per game on 56% shooting March.
 After a good March, however, Stoudemire suffered a bulging disk in his back.
 Stoudemire returned with a few games remaining in the regular season.
-The seventh-seeded Knicks were paired with the defending Eastern Conference champions in the Miami Heat heading into the Eastern Conference Semifinals.
+The seventh-seeded Knicks were paired with the defending Eastern Conference champions in the Miami Heat heading into the Eastern Conference First Round.
 After a loss in Game 2, Stoudemire suffered from a self-inflicted cut to his left hand after punching a fire extinguisher box in the visitors' locker room.
 The wound required stitches to mend.
 Stoudemire returned for game four and recorded 20 points and 10 rebounds, in a Knicks victory.
 The victory snapped a record 13 game playoff losing streak for the Knicks.
 The Knicks would, however, not win another game as they lost the series 4–1 to the Heat.
 In the Heat's series clinching win in game 5, Stoudemire fouled out after the Heat's Shane Battier drew an offensive foul; this led to the Heat's PA announcer announcing Stoudemire had been extinguished, referring to Stoudemire's hand injury.
 The Heat later issued an apology to Stoudemire.
 The 2011–2012 season was a disappointment as Stoudemire's production dropped off in every statistical category from the prior year.
 Stoudemire averaged 17.5 points, which was down almost 8 points from the prior year, 7.8 rebounds, 1.1 assists and 1.0 blocks.